cojack/ssm-expose/README.md

 * APP_ENV - by default `dev`

 Why not `NODE_EVN`?
-Because for me this variable is suited for different part of logic, it tells to the NODE ecosystem, in what environment this current application is running.
-But your application might be running in dev state on production environment.
+Because for me this variable is suited for different part of logic, it tells to the NODE ecosystem, in which environment this current application is running.
+But your application might be running in different state on production environment.

 So my propose here is to use: